-Lead Agencies must establish a grace period that allows children experiencing homelessness and children in foster care to receive CCDF assistance while providing their families with a reasonable time to take any necessary actions to comply with State, Territory, or local immunization and other health and safety requirements.
-The length of such a grace period must be established in consultation with the State, Territorial, or Tribal public health agency.
+2.3.5 Lead Agencies must establish a grace period that allows children experiencing homelessness and children in foster care to receive CCDF assistance while providing their families with a reasonable time to take any necessary actions to comply with immunization and other health and safety requirements (as described in section 5).
+The length of such a grace period shall be established in consultation with the State, Territorial, or Tribal health agency.

-Note: Any payment for such a child during the grace period may not be considered an error or improper payment.
+Note: Any payment for such a child during the grace period must not be considered an error or improper payment.